catnovel/cat/README.md

+# The structure design of this project is not reasonable and will soon be deprecated.

 # Cat

 Cat is a Go package that provides a client for interacting with the Ciweimao API.
 Ciweimao is an online platform for